Welcome to the gateway to the world

 While making your way through, keep your eye out for:

-• Paintings by world famous artists Rembrandt, Monet, Manet, Picasso, and Warhol.
+Pieces by world-famous artists including Rembrandt, Monet, Manet, Picasso, and Warhol.

 Get some photography tips at the Deichtorhallen

-Hamburg’s twin Deichtor buildings host the city’s Hall for Contemporary Art and its House of Photography.
-When we visited, the contemporary hall had a thought provoking and expertly curated exhibition which explored three artists’ interpretations of social, cultural, and political complexities of their times.
+Hamburg's twin Deichtor buildings host the city's Hall for Contemporary Art and its House of Photography.
+When we visited, the contemporary hall had a thought-provoking and expertly curated exhibition which explored three artists' interpretations of the social, cultural, and political complexities of their times.
 The photography museum is an absolute gem, full of photos from various eras.

 See the young and talented’s art at the Kunstverein